JasonStuckless/SecurityProject/README.md

 pip install bcrypt
 ```
 3. Enter environment variables in IDs.env. (details in the report)
-4. On line 1406 of voiceDetection.py, enter value for user_auth_token. (details in the report)
+4. On line 42 of voiceDetection.py, and line 1406 of gui.py enter value for user_auth_token. (details in the report)
 5. Run gui.py in IDE of your choice or in a terminal with:
 ```bash
 python gui.py